Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 Ministry of Defence – sponsoring government department

 In many respects, the RHC is treated as an arms-length body linked to the Ministry of Defence and it receives Grant in Aid funding which is governed by a Financial Framework arrangement which outlines restrictions on the use of the funding and gives reporting requirements.
 This Framework includes the appointment of an Accounting Officer by letter of delegation from the Permanent Under-Secretary of the Ministry of Defence.
 The Accounting Officer is personally responsible for the stewardship, proper, and efficient use of the Grant in Aid funds.
 The Accounting Officer, with the Board of Commissioners, also has responsibility for maintaining a sound system of internal controls that supports the achievement of aims and objectives set by the Board.
-The current Financial Framework agreement was signed in April 2018; this will apply for three years.
+The current Financial Framework agreement was signed in April 2024; this will apply for five years.
 The Chief Executive Officer of the RHC is the Accounting Officer.
-Mr Gary Lashko has held this post since 1 February 2016.
+Mr David Richmond CBE has held this post since 1 March 2024.
 The RHC’s accounts follow the guidelines laid down in the Statement of Recommended (Accounting) Practice for charities.
 The accounts are audited annually by the National Audit Office and presented to Parliament in accordance with the Chelsea Hospital Act 1876.

 Board of Commissioners